30 Years and Counting

 The Undeniable Conclusion

 In the late 1980s, many researchers and those working with families recognized a disturbing problem in many families: the lack of an engaged father.
 This prompted Ken Canfield, while pursuing his Ph.D. at Kansas State University, to apply sound research and seasoned faith to the role of fathering.
 After studying the existing statistics and research, he arrived at the undeniable conclusion that helping men become better fathers is perhaps the most strategic way to benefit children and strengthen families.
-It was through this conclusion that prompted him, along with colleague Dr. Judson Swihart, to write a white paper which became the founding document for the National Center for Fathering (NCF).
+It was this conclusion that prompted him, along with colleague Dr. Judson Swihart, to write a white paper which became the founding document for the National Center for Fathering (NCF).

 Groundbreaking Beginnings: 1990 – 1994

-NCF gathered a team of researchers develop the “Personal Fathering Profile” (PFP), a pioneering survey instrument which gives fathers specific feedback on their fathering.
+NCF gathered a team of researchers to develop the “Personal Fathering Profile” (PFP), a pioneering survey instrument which gave fathers specific feedback on their fathering.
 See more about the PFP and NCF’s research foundation.
 With the PFP as a key tool to help dads, NCF developed small-group training curricula and workshops for dads.

-As NCF continued to grow, it began creating tools to help fathers worldwide—including: a quarterly magazine; a daily 3-minute radio program which continues to air; The 7 Secrets of Effective Fathers, which is based on research collected using the PFP; a book written for moms; and live weekend seminars hosted by NCF which have drew as many as 1,500 dads and moms per event.
+As NCF continued to grow, it began creating tools to help fathers worldwide—including: Today’s Father magazine; a daily 3-minute radio program; a book titled The 7 Secrets of Effective Fathers, which is based on research collected using the PFP; Beside Every Great Dad, a book written for moms; and live weekend seminars hosted by NCF which grew to an average attendance of 1,200 dads and moms per event.
 Randall Nulton, who was not a father but recognized the power of fathers, joined the staff in 1993 to coordinate and promote the seminars.

 The NCF team grew in size and expanded its toolkit for reaching dads—seeking to meet dads where they are.
 Live seminars continued, with a focused effort to encourage men to continue meeting in small groups after the events.

-A game-changing program called Train-the-Trainer was created to educate men to become NCF trainers.
-These NCF trainers were then equipped to go out and educate groups of other dads in their communities on how to become better fathers.
-Since the program began, NCF has trained more than a thousand NCF trainers in the United States and internationally, who have used their skills to train countless other men to become better dads.
+A game-changing program called Train-the-Trainer, led by Ron Nichols, was created to educate men to become NCF trainers.
+These trainers were then equipped to go out and educate groups of other dads in their communities and spheres of influence.
+Since the program began, NCF trained more than a thousand NCF trainers in the United States and internationally, who have used their skills to train countless other men to become better dads.
 In addition, fathering advocates from nearly a dozen other countries have sought out NCF for training, which they continue to use with fathers globally.

-The National Center for Fathering quickly became recognized as a thought leader in the fathering field.
-Through the years, NCF has been honored to be asked to contribute to the national conversation about fatherhood—in national fatherhood groups and committees, at fatherhood summits and conventions, in partnerships with states and communities, at the White House and more.
+The National Center for Fathering became recognized as a thought leader in the fathering field.
+Through the years, NCF has been honored to be asked to contribute to the national conversation about fatherhood—in fatherhood leadership groups and committees, at summits and conventions, in partnerships with states and communities, at the White House and more.
 It also provided a base for budding academics to have access to its rich collection of research, providing information and assistance for more than ten dissertations.

 NCF’s collection of resources grew as well, which included the publication of a handful of new books for fathers, with writing and editing help from Brock Griffin.
 Fathers.com became NCF’s online home for 24/7/365 practical tips and information for dads.
-Subscribers were given the option to receive a weekly FatherFax—which soon switched to email and became fathers.com weekly—providing dads with a regular dose of ideas and encouragement to help them in their fathering journey.
+Dads also received a weekly FatherFax—which soon switched to email and became fathers.com weekly—providing a regular dose of ideas and encouragement to help dads in their journey.